The Community Amateur Sports Club (CASC) scheme provides a number of charity-type tax reliefs to support local sports clubs.

 - Seek professional advice and support from your governing body where appropriate

-If your club then wishes to proceed, to register your club as a CASC visit GOV UK.
+If your club then wishes to proceed, register your club as a CASC visit GOV UK.

-If your club wants to find out more or needs help to understand and navigate the new rules, Sport England have worked with HMRC to provide interactive support on the new CASC rules.
+If your club wants to find out more about CASC or needs help to understand and navigate the new rules, Sport England Club Matters have worked with HMRC to provide interactive support on the new CASC rules.
 The material is broken down into three sections:

 The material is designed to be easy to digest and contain definitions, examples, take away actions and documents to download.
 The template documents have been reviewed by HMRC who believe they fulfil the requirements under the new CASC regulations.